build-trust/ockam-website/src/content/learn/guides/contributions/ockam_c_code_standard.md

 ### Include Units in Names

 If a variable represents time, weight, or some other unit then include the unit in the name so developers can more easily spot problems.
-For example:

 ```c
 uint32 timeout_msecs;